ExeVirus/SDL_TREE/doc/readme.md

     - Other options will be used to test, obviously.

 8. 10x10 represents a "block" in this example, so we will only spawn stuff within say 4 blocks of a random spawn point.

+9. The upper levels are always just a static array, which helps tremendously with lookups, but the bottom layer must be a dynamic memory object of some kind: for now it should be an unordered map.
+    The unordered map will only be allocated as needed.
+Otherwise it is ignored.
+    Some spawns, such as Blocky survival will have 500 objects in a given 16x16x16 block, so that'll be our max stress test.

+10. All levels of arrays are initialized at startup, except the bottom level, these are just null pointers, making life much easier.